Serge Cadorin

-Serge Cadorin (7 September 1961 - 10 April 2007) was a Belgian football striker.
+Serge Cadorin (7 September 1961 - 10 April 2007) was a Belgian professional footballer who played as a forward.

 Cadorin began his professional career with R.F.C. de Liège in 1981, and he played for the club until 1983.
 Next, he moved to Portugal where he would play for several years before returning to Belgium.
-He played for Portimonense S.C. in the Portuguese Liga from 1983 to 1989, with one season at Associação Académica de Coimbra in between.
+He played for Portimonense in the Portuguese Liga from 1983 to 1989, with one season at Académica de Coimbra in between.

 His father, Bruno Cadorin, was also a professional football player.